 My last coup-de-coeur of the year probably.
 A one-man-band from Toronto who seemed to become a real band recently in order to tour.
 At last, something really new, innovative, building a new structure in music, with many influences of course (Khanate, the early Sonic Youth, Unsane, Drive Like Jehu, the Swans, Psyche-garage-60's bands) but so singular in their agency that Godstopper brings really something new to our ears.
 No best news in this end of year.
 It's not easy listening, but who cares.
 Music is one of the rare things in life that makes me think that life is worth the trying.
 And this kind of records contributes strongly to this feeling.
 Don't miss it.
 Even if you first think it's not your cuppa teeth, bite in it again.
 You'll be addict soon.
 Not far to be the best thing that occured in rock this year.
 Thanx to Drowning Earth for the discovery.
 Their bandcamp's here.
 PS.
 The cover sleeve is not mine.
 I just changed a bit the colours and added the name with the police they use.
 The thing is here.

 Only 3 months after the failure of the "Broad Daylight" single, Island released another single from the band, and the choice was much better since it was what will remain as one of their most elegant and vicious riff (but is it a riff?), "I'll Be Creeping".
 This one will fail again.
 Surely it was too subtle for the period (and for any period since I don't believe it could have been a hit anytime in rock history).
 If there is one Free song that should not be forgotten, this is the one (actually there are many that should not be forgotten so my sentence is rather dumb).
 The B-side was a non album intrumental track (but the Free album on which these A-sides were to be found will be released only in October the same year), very unusual for Free cos' mainly influenced by Cream, and more specifically another hero of mine, Jack Bruce (Andy Fraser tries clearly to imitate him, but fails to match his model while Paul Kossoff is for me a much more exciting soloist than Clapton, and I won't talk about the drums, Simon Kirke being one of my favorite drummers while Ginger Baker usually quite sucks).
 The title probably deals with the famous Jim and I guess what's the sugar is but when you know how Paul Kossoff was stuck to dope, it's a little strange.
-Too many words, now, go to the music freely here.
+Too many words, now, go to the music freely here on the single compilation.

 Below the song with the lyrics in the window